 CLICK HERE for Lafourche Parish Government’s Office of Emergency Preparedness website, which includes storm recovery information for Lafourche Parish residents.

 CLICK HERE to visit the South Lafourche Levee District website for information on South Lafourche levees, floodgates, and locks.

-CLICK HERE for NOAA’s Port Fourchon Tides and Currents Webpage.
+CLICK HERE for NOAA’s Port Fourchon PORTS Station.

-CLICK HERE for US Coast Guard Port Waterway Status, Safety Alerts, Notice to Mariners, & Marsec Level.
+CLICK HERE for US Coast Guard’s Homeport webpage for Port Fourchon, including Port Waterway Status, Safety Alerts, Notices to Mariners, & Marsec Level.